 If you have a 24kWh and are still in your warranty period, we are still working with Nissan to confirm that you can take part and hope to have more news soon.

 The trial will last for 24 months from the date your charger is installed.
 You’ll need to remain an OVO customer throughout the duration of the trial on any OVO plan.
 During the trial we’ll ask you for regular feedback to help us develop and refine the product for the future.

 As it is a trial, the terms may be subject to change.
 At worst, if we need to change or cancel the trial, we will let you know 30 days before doing so.

 To install the V2G charger you’ll need off-street parking and a wall we can attach the charger to.
 We'll assess your property as part of the installation process, and confirm whether we can install a charger.

 We will support any standard installs for free as part of the trial.
 If it’s a very complex install, we’ll provide you with a no-obligation quote for the work, or advise you that we can’t install at your house during the trial.
 Either way, we’ll make sure you’re 100% happy with the detail of the install process before we start any work.

 If you have solar panels, we will be paying you for all of your exports, not just those from your vehicle-to-grid charger.
 As we'll be paying you at a rate of your 26p per kWh, you will be receiving significantly more than your current deemed export payment.

 Terms & Conditions

-2 Subject to what you choose as the Vehicle to Grid charger's charging schedule,it will charge your vehicle battery with electricity from the grid when electricity is cheap and of a lower carbon intensity.
-The charger will discharge your battery when electricity is expensive and of a higher carbon intensity.
+2 Subject to what you choose as the Vehicle to Grid charger's charging schedule,it will charge your vehicle battery with electricity from the grid when electricity is cheap and more likely to be of a lower carbon intensity.
+The charger will discharge your battery when electricity is expensive and more likely to be of a higher carbon intensity.